Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/04OrganizationalAspects/README.md

 If your equipment fails, do not panic.
 Call the IT support and explain the problem to the attendees.
 Most people understand that.
 What might feel like hours to you are just a few minutes of lost time.
 If the equipment still not works try to work offline with flip charts for example.
 If you are relying heavily on media equipment and it is just a small group of participants suggest to reschedule the training.

-Si tu equipo falla… no te preocupes, llama al apoyo de tecnologías y explica el problema a los asistentes, la mayoría de la gente entiende estos problemas.
+Si tu equipo falla… no te preocupes, llama al personal de apoyo de tecnologías y explica el problema a los asistentes, la mayoría de la gente entiende estos problemas.
 Lo que pueden ser horas para ti son solo pocos minutos de tiempo perdido.
 Si el equipo sigue sin estar disponible trata de trabajar con el rotafolio y herramientas que no requieran tecnología.
 Si dependes mucho del equipo y es solo un grupo pequeño, puedes sugerir reprogramar la instrucción.

 ## <img src="/Images/Icons/shout.png" width="150" height="150" />
 ### Estrategia de mercadotecnia y publicidad